 Important: You must hold a valid DGR Cat.
 3 certificate at the time of the recurrent exam

 An IATA DGR CAT 3 Certificate of Completion is awarded to participants obtaining a grade of 80% or higher on all exercises and exams.
 A special distinction is awarded to participants obtaining a grade of 90% or higher.

-Please read the General Information on Distance Learning Exams, and check the Distance Learning - Course edition list for exams when booking your exam.
+Please read the General Information on Partner-taught / Self-study exams, and check the Course edition list for exams when booking your exam.

 - Exam Format: Subjective type questions.
 Closed Text Book, the current edition of the DGR Manual is required during the exam

 - Number of questions: 20 (total of 100 marks)

 - Time Allowance: 3.5 hours

 - Distinction Grade: 90% correct answers

 This course is a step toward earning an IATA Diploma in:

 Graduates of this course can apply for the Harvard ManageMentor© (HMM) distance learning program at a special graduate price.